jortizDS/jortizDS/README.md

 ## 💼 Experience Highlights

-- Built predictive models using regression, trend analysis, and NLP for environmental datasets
+- Built predictive models using regression and trend analysis for environmental datasets
+- Created summary tables and statistical reports used in decision-making and publications
 - Designed interactive Power BI dashboards to streamline scientific review processes
 - Published reproducible research in peer-reviewed journals using R